07151129/iogctl/README.md

 will simulate a clamshell close event, disabling the built-in display even if the lid is open.
 The source of the program demonstrates the usage of IOGDiagnosticUserClient.

-Warning: IOGDiagnosticUserClient does not check client process privilege, which may mean to denial of service.
+Warning: IOGDiagnosticUserClient does not check client process privilege, which may lead to denial of service.
 Use at your own risk.